 Blogging IS my full-time job and I’ve been making mid-6 figures income from it (without relying on brand partnerships).

-I also used to work for various SEO companies, affiliate marketing companies as a full-time employee and consultant, so I do know what I’m talking about.
+I also used to work for various SEO companies, and affiliate marketing companies as a full-time employee and consultant, so I do know what I’m talking about.

 Why Do You Want to Become a Blogger?